Are you ready to use your GIS and geospatial expertise to help communities in need?

 Unfortunately, GISCorps cannot guarantee a volunteer assignment to every GISCorps volunteer.
 As new projects become available, our role is to supply the best qualified candidates for the task at hand.
 If your qualifications match the skills needed and you are interested and available for the duration of the project, you may apply as a candidate.
 We then interview applicants and pass the top candidates to the requesting organization.
 Some postings are very competitive.

-If you’re selected to volunteer for a position, you’ll work directly with the partner organization, and GISCorps’s involvement will be minimal.
+If you’re selected to volunteer for a position, you’ll work directly with the partner organization.
 We’ll check in with you for monthly updates, and at the conclusion of the project, we’ll expect you to report your hours and write a brief article for this website.
 In the article, you’ll describe your contributions and the outcome of your project (you can see previous project reports here).
 For further information about rights, privileges, and privacy issues, please refer to our General Policies.

-- and of course, donate to help us cover basic expenses.
+- and of course, we always welcome donations to help us cover basic operating expenses.